ome/ome-contributing/OMEROfigure.rst

    - |C| that changing the number of pages updates the figure.
    - |C| that changing the page size updates pages in the figure.
    - |C| that changing Orientation switches the width and height corretly.
+   - |C| that choosing Size > crop page... crops page to fit panels and will reduce multi-page figures to single page.
+   - |C| that setting the page color works as expected.

 #.
-Finally, export to PDF
+Finally, export to PDF & TIFF
    - |C| that layout corresponds to web UI.
-   - |C| that each page of multi-page figure has correct panels, labels & scalebars.
+   - |C| that each page of multi-page figure has correct panels, page color, labels & scalebars.

 Preview Tab - Z/T and rendering